How the Wide Open Was Born

 One of the early organizers and the man who truly launched the PDGA into its current status was Ted Smethers.
 Along with a small group of like-minded players and with a seemingly endless supply of energy, Ted set out to turn the organization into a player-run format.
 One of the first things he did was to call a few friends and acquaintances around the country to see about organizing a professional tour.
 Fortunately, the Kansas City club – the Disc International Sports Club – was well established and known for its tournaments and its newsletter.
 So in the middle of the night I got a call asking if we would be interested in hosting a large event.
 Voila!
 The Kansas City Wide Open was born.

 A few close friends and I sat around one evening and came up with the concept.
 At that time, a major brouhaha swirled around disc weights and designs.
 We decided that our tournament would be a fling what you bring event.
 And it would be open to anyone who loved the game.
 Hence the name: the Kansas City Wide Open.
-David Lester, one of our more artistic members, came up with the James Bond motif with the girl throwing the disc between the legs of a tuxedoed gentleman.
+David Allen, one of our more artistic members, came up with the James Bond motif with the girl throwing the disc between the legs of a tuxedoed gentleman.
 Mark Stiles set about finding the perfect site, which turned out to be Shawnee Mission Park, where the legendary photo of David’s wife making a hole in one on the island was shot by Mark Bracewell.
 This turned out to be a historic photo known as “The Perfect Shot.”

 The first tournament turned out to be extremely well attended by the standards of the day.
 Entrants came from all over the region, especially from Missouri, Kansas, Iowa, Oklahoma, Nebraska, Illinois, and several other states.
 At the time, this was practically unheard of.
 As it turned out, even though the pro entry fee was a mere $25, we ended up with one of the largest purses in the country.
 The total purse was $1,088 if memory serves!